 Furthermore, Snapdragon chipsets usually have better support for gaming as developers prefer to optimise them.
 On the other hand, MediaTek chipsets provide longer battery backups as they are power efficient and generate less heat.

-Another point worth considering is that if you are an enthusiast who likes to flash custom ROMs and tinker with your phone, then opting for a Qualcomm chipset is your only choice in the case of best processor for mobile.
-MediaTek processors have poor custom ROM support as the company does not release the source code, which is also the reason for the lack of optimization for games in this chipset.
+Another point to consider is this.
+If you love custom ROMs and tinkering with your phone, use a Qualcomm chipset.
+It’s the best mobile processor.
+MediaTek processors have poor custom ROM support.
+The company does not release the source code.
+This is also why games are not optimised for this chipset.

 Aspects | MediaTek Dimensity | Qualcomm Snapdragon |